department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/2023-11 Past Appointments Travel Reimbursement Generative Usability Study/conversation-guide.md

 _**Participant is on details page for second appointment**_

 - Tell me about this appointment’s travel reimbursement claim status.
 What did you expect this status to be?
-- Why do you think this is ____ status?
+- Why do you think this status is "In manual review"?
-  - _Things to watch for: Do they understand why the second appointment was updated along with the first one?_
+  - _Things to watch for: Do they understand why the second appointment was updated along with the first one?
+(Note: if this is not clear and there is time, moderator can decide to guide participant back to check the first appointment status to clarify)_

 - Thank you.
 And then, if you still had questions about your claim status, how would you find out more info about that status?
 - Where did you expect that link to take you?